Here's how to get money off or free home improvements

 Green Homes Grant scheme (England)

 In July 2020 the Government announced a new Green Homes Grant scheme.

 Vouchers worth up to £10,000 will be given to homeowners in England to make their homes more energy efficient.
-This scheme launches at the end of September 2020 and vouchers for the completed home improvements must be redeemed by March 2022.
+This scheme launched in September 2020 and vouchers for the completed home improvements must be redeemed by March 2022.